Disclaimer

 The devil is among us like a roaring lion seeking whom he may devour.

 It is hardly surprising that the church is being attacked from without and within.
 Only by knowing God and Jesus whom He has sent, is there any safety in this momentous age.
 But God is working among all those children of His.
-There is a growing division in the Catholic church and among Protestants as well between progressive leadership and those who prefer to get their theology straight from the Word.
-Many Christian leaders wonder after the Beast, seeking to gather themselves and lead their followers to join the popular herd without challenging the traditions that Satan has worked so hard for millennia to embed in churches, the culture, the media and governments.
+There is a growing division in the Catholic church over the direction their socialist pope is leading them.
+Among Protestants as well Bible believing church members are beginning to oppose their church's progressive leadership.
+Those who prefer to get their theology straight from the Word are going back to the Bible to investigate whether their shepherds are leading them astray or not.

 At the same time, we see Christians waking up and questioning things they've long been told and which are generally believed without question.
 It seems the Holy Spirit is moving God's scattered flock to go back to the Bible to check out some things they've been told about God that don't jibe with the God of Love they have come to know.
 I recently came upon an Assemblies of God pastor who has published the Bible with the books in their original order.
 To my surprise, Pastor Coulter talks about the ever-burning hell idea being false doctrine.
 Other whole churches worldwide are accepting the Sabbath truth.
 Amazing Facts director, Doug Batchelor, recently was invited to preach in the largest Christian church in India (if not the world).
+We hear many reports of whole churches on studying the issue, returning to worship on the 7th day Sabbath, led by faithful Christian pastors.

-We're in the sheep and goats time of history.
+We're in the sheep and goats time of history that Jesus told us about.
 The polarization of political parties usually leads to sharp disagreements and violence, especially if their followers suddenly begin thinking for themselves, asking awkward questions, and (to the horror of the leader class), choosing another path.
-The apostate church leaders, who hold to a kind of "divine right of kings" with regard to their own authority, will gather loyal followers and encourage them to taunt anyone who deviates from the accepted convoluted pack of lies Satan and his minions have for so long perpetrated on the Christian world.
+At the same time, apostate church leaders, who hold to a kind of "divine right of kings" with regard to their own authority, will gather loyal followers and encourage them to taunt anyone who deviates from the accepted convoluted pack of lies Satan and his minions have for so long perpetrated on the Christian world.

 And one need not study for very long before you find that what you read in Scripture is on many points at variance from what you hear from the mainstream pulpits of the land.
-When Bible students take a hard look at doctrines like the immortality of the soul, ever-burning hell, transfer of sanctity of the 7th day Sabbath to Sunday, and priestly authority to forgive sins, and find a different truth, it makes a lot of people who have taken the name of Christ and claim to speak for him, exceedingly angry.
-When you realize that the idea of an immortal soul negates John 3:16 since it means God no longer gives eternal life to those who believe in Jesus, it raises questions about all you have believed.
-Everyone good or bad, believer or unbeliever is by nature already immortal mainstream religion claims.
-So, logically, God can only burn people in the lake of fire forever, since He cannot kill an immortal soul as this doctrine claims.
-So logically, this means God cannot have love or mercy in this matter.
-He can only punish.
+When Bible students take a hard look at doctrines like the immortality of the soul, ever-burning hell, transfer of sanctity of the 7th day Sabbath to Sunday, and priestly authority to forgive sins, and they find truths that have long believed without question are not truth at all.
+It makes a lot of people who have taken the name of Christ and claim to speak for him, exceedingly angry when their authority to, as Revelation puts it, 'to change times and laws.'
+When you realize that the idea of an immortal soul actually negates John 3:16, it shocks you to the core.
+The most quoted verse in Scripture, says God grants eternal life to 'whosoever believeth in him' receives eternal life', and does not to those who do not believe.

-So that means God is NOT omnipotent at the least or, at worst, He really enjoys watching folks suffer for a lifetime of what are in most cases pretty petty sins in the vast scheme of things.
+So that means God is NOT omnipotent at the very least or, at worst, He really enjoys watching folks suffer for a lifetime of what are in most cases a lot of relatively petty sins against the punishment being meted out.
 God, then is pretty harsh, not the God of love at all.
 Then there is Hollywood theology that portrays a kind of Christian reincarnation where you die, become an angel and then get sent back to Earth to have another go at it.
-If you want to believe all that, then you best get folks away from the Bible.
-Like a retired pastor told me, "I believe in science and the Bible equally."
-That way it leaves room for him to believe the same stuff all the regular folk do and it becomes an easy road from there down to "Well the Bible is so full of flaws, there's no need to take any of it literally other than as occasionally good advice."
+If you want your congregations to believe all that, then you best keep your folks away from the Bible.

+Those who love power have a tendency to become cruel and desperate as that power slips through their fingers.
 See Hitler, Stalin, Mao, Pol Pot and the rest of the world's despotic rulers for examples.
-The death toll in the 20th century alone is in the hundreds of millions.
+The death toll in the 20th century alone is in the hundreds of millions at the hands of atheist and pseudo-religious governments.
 We are seeing that now as the venom against God's children gets more and more poisonous.
 Remember, we are up against the Dragon, the Beast, and the False Prophet.
-It's good to remember that God will send along bears to protect His servants when He needs to.

 Yours in Christ,